 All benzodiazepines are Schedule IV under the Canadian Controlled Drugs and Substances Act.

-In Australia both Federal and State governments have laws which regulate drugs.
+In Australia, both Federal and State governments have laws which regulate drugs.
 The Customs Act (federal) covers international trafficking and the importation and exportation of drugs.
 Although there are differences between States, every State also has specific laws and penalties in relation to drugs.
-If there are differences then state law supercedes federal law.
+If there are differences then state law supersedes federal law.

 In all states benzodiazepines without a prescription from a doctor, or keeping, selling or giving benzodiazepines to someone else is illegal, and may result in a prison sentence, a fine or both.

 The first benzodiazepine, chlordiazepoxide, was discovered during research on chemical dyes.
 Chlordiazepoxide was synthesized in 1954 by Leo Sternbach working at Hoffman-La Roche Pharmaceuticals.
 The chemical was forgotten for several years, but after some follow-up research was marketed in 1960 under the brand name Librium.
 Diazepam, brand name Valium, was released in 1963.